purduesigbots/pros-docs/v5/okapi/api/control/abstract-closed-loop-controller.rst

 Returns whether the controller has settled at the target.
 Determining what settling means is implementation-dependent.

+If the controller is disabled, this method must return true.

 .. tabs ::
    .. tab :: Prototype
       .. highlight:: cpp